paulwhippey/pcr-py/README.md

 ## Dependencies

-Needs pyserial, a working USB to serial adapter.
+Needs pyserial and a working USB to serial adapter.
 Add your USB adapter device path into the script at the serialPort variable.

 ## How To Use